 Another suitable option is to hire a company to pick up and dispose of your cannabis waste for you.
 Several California businesses offer custom-fit waste management solutions that comply with local, federal, and state regulations.
 If you’re looking to save time and abide by the rules set forth by your assigned licensing agencies, this is likely your best choice.
 Many businesses will drop off a waste receptacle for you to use and schedule times to empty and replace it.
 Additionally, they’ll even take care of track-and-trace reports for you, and hand it off to a licensed composting facility.
 These measures will help guarantee your waste is documented and accounted for from the moment it leaves your property.
 Plus, having a certified partner handle the work for you allows you to devote more energy towards running your business.

 Besides handling required documents and paperwork, you can also rely on a waste management partner to render your cannabis waste unrecognizable and unusable.
 Unless your facility is governed by CalCannabis, following this regulation is crucial to avoid fines and penalties, as set forth by The Bureau of Cannabis Control and the Manufactured Cannabis Safety Branch.

 Lastly, under certain conditions, you can choose to dispose of and compost waste on your licensed property.
 Like hauling your waste, you must first store it in a secure area until it’s ready for composting.
 If you opt for this method, it’s required that you abide by Title 14 of the California Code of Regulations in chapter 3.1.

-Although composting is a robust way to recycle your waste and keep it from reaching landfills, it can be costly.
+Although composting is a robust way to rid of your waste and keep it from reaching landfills, it can be costly.
 Plus, it requires a decent amount of upkeep.
 We only recommend using it if your business has the time and means to sustain it.
 When weighing your disposal options, it’s often best to select one that’s both environmentally sustainable and guarantees you’re abiding by all enforced laws and guidelines.